-- 116. The NPPF supports planning policies which aim to promote social interaction and community cohesion. - 117.
+- 115. The NPPF supports planning policies which aim to promote social interaction and community cohesion. - 116.
 There is a paucity of community facilities in the Parish.
 At present there is only one community space, space@stjames, created in 2016 by the village in collaboration with the Osbaldwick and Murton PCC and the Murton Parish Council.
 It is available for a wide variety of activities, organized by a committee mainly drawn from the village.

-- 118. The much-loved pub, the Murton Arms (formerly the Bay Horse), is, at the moment, closed by the new owner and is threatened for permanent closure.
-It provided a beating heart of the village and the Parish Council is trying to keep the building as a pub and/or a community centre with drinking facilities. - 119.
+- 117. The Murton Arms PH is now closed and its future is uncertain.
+The current owners are exploring ways in which the property could continue to be used for the benefit of the community, for example in the form of a café or coffee shop. - 118.
 There are no community facilities at all for the households on the southern boundary of the Parish and it is there that there is the greatest demand with many good ideas which are not possible to implement for a lack of suitable space.
 The suggestions include clubs (book exchange, cake club, running club, craft classes, exercise classes, group dog walking) and ideas for occasional events (bonfires, picnics, fetes, walks).
 One mentioned a general feeling of being left out and wanting opportunities for mothers and babies to meet and activities for children and the elderly (Consultation Statement).